amethon/www/_reflections/journal.md

 But I am hopeful that our bond will endure and that we will find a way to stay in touch.
 Until then, I will cherish the memories of our journey and the time we spent together.

 Until next time,

 Jules Verne

 <hr>
 <b>August 19, 1873</b>

+This evening marked our final dinner together as a crew.
+As we gathered around the table, reminiscing about our journey and sharing stories about our adventures, I couldn't help but feel a sense of sadness and nostalgia.

+As we dined on the delicious meal prepared by Marcel, the ship's cook, I couldn't help but feel grateful for the camaraderie and friendship that we had shared over the past few weeks.
+From the excitement of the first dive to the challenges we faced and the triumphs we achieved, we had been through it all together.

+As the evening drew to a close, we raised our glasses in a toast to our journey and to the memories we had made.
+And as I bid farewell to my crewmates, I knew that I would always cherish the bond we had formed.

 Tomorrow, we will arrive back at port and our journey will be over.
 It is bittersweet to say goodbye to Dr. Hernandez, but I am grateful for the memories and experiences we have shared together.
 I will always cherish the time we spent exploring the abyssopelagia and the bond we have formed.